 LGBTQIA+Allies in Glendale, California

-Though we were unable to realize Glendale’s first festival-style Pride event, and don’t expect to be able to do so before 2022, we continue to meet, build, plan, strategize, and move Glendale’s LGBTQIA+ narrative forward.
+We do this through political action, community building, and social connection.
 We participate, we event, we petition, we zine, we protest, we video, we support and volunteer, and we had that Zoom pajama party that one time.

 Open call, artists and non-artists.

 “MAPPING MY QUEER: Body Mapping Our Queer Identity”